dv-smith/my-portfolio/writeups/tryhackme/lookup.md

 export PATH=/tmp:$PATH
 ```

-Running `pwm` now read the file `/home/think/.passwords`, which contained a long list of possible passwords.
+Running `pwm` now reads the file `/home/think/.passwords`, which contained a long list of possible passwords.

 Bruteforcing with Hydra: